mdfarhansadiq/mdfarhansadiq/README.md

   - Django

 ### 🚀 Projects
-- 🔭 **Reinforcement Learning:** Worked on various projects in this domain.
+- 🔭 **Web Development:** Worked on various projects using Laravel and a Flask project.

 ### 🌱 What I'm Learning
 I'm continuously improving my skills in: